 The study also found that drivers with over the 0.08 percent legal limit of alcohol in their system had four times more risk of crashing than sober drivers.

-MADD says about 4,000 drivers with proven drugs in their systems are killed every year.
+Mother’s Against Drunk Driving, or MADD, says about 4,000 drivers with proven drugs in their systems are killed every year.
 That total doesn’t include drugged drivers who weren’t tested or non-driving persons killed by drugged drivers.
 Also, the NHTSA says drugs other than alcohol — such as cocaine and marijuana — were involved in around 18% of driver deaths among the 63% of drivers who were tested in 2009.

 The most common illegal drug (in some states) detected in impaired drivers is marijuana.
 It is followed by cocaine, opiates and amphetamines, as well as such legal prescription drugs as Soma, Xanax, sleeping pills, oxycontin and hydrocodone.